Learn / Guides / PM glossary (A-Z)

 Create a centralized communication structure: it can be challenging to coordinate tasks and keep everyone in the loop with multiple communication channels.
 Instead, streamline communication by investing in a tool like Slack and integrating it with third-party tools like Trello and Hubspot for efficiency.

 Organize regular data-driven meetings: data-driven meetings use empirical evidence to back team decisions and progress rather than opinions and gut feelings.
-Including data in your meetings helps align initiatives effectively in a cross-functional environment because everybody understands why certain decisions are being made, or certain initiatives are being prioritized.
+You can democratize data to make it accessible to everyone in the team.
+This approach to including data in your meetings helps align initiatives effectively in a cross-functional environment because everybody understands why certain decisions are being made, or certain initiatives are being prioritized.
 Before every meeting, ask objective owners and team leads to analyze the data from their product-related activities to discuss insights and next steps.
 Organize these meetings weekly or bi-weekly to check progress, address concerns, and ensure goal alignment.

 Tools make cross-functional collaboration easier, but you can also use them to communicate with stakeholders to reduce the approval loop and quickly act on customer feedback.